elaplas/autograd/README.md

     P2 --> O2
     Pm --> Om
 ```

-A multi layer perceptron (MLP) consists of several layers, which are fully connected.
+A multi layer perceptron (MLP) is composed of multiple hidden layers.
+Each hidden layer consists of $m$ perceptrons, where each perceptron receives $n$ inputs and produces one output.
+Consequently the dimension of hidden layer is $n$x$m$.
+In a more detailed manner, the outputs of the first hidden layer become the inputs to every perceptron of the second hidden layer.
+This continues, where the outputs of one layer serve as the inputs of the next layer, establishing a fully connected structure.
 The output of MLP is a function of data point $X_i$ with $n$ dimensions and weights $W$:

 $$
 \hat{Y}_i = f(X_i, W)